benschaf/waste-schedule/TESTING.md

 ### Resulting Issues

-The python unittests were successful and any issues that arose were fixed (to see fixed issues [filter issues by the unittestbug label](https://github.com/benschaf/waste-schedule/issues?q=is%3Aissue+label%3Aunittestbug).)
+The python unittests were successful and any issues that arose were fixed.
+To see fixed issues [filter issues by the unittestbug label](https://github.com/benschaf/waste-schedule/issues?q=is%3Aissue+label%3Aunittestbug).

 ![screenshot](documentation/defensive-programming-issues.png)